huggingface/blog/open-source-llms-as-agents.md

 - For testing calculator usage, we added questions from [GSM8K](https://huggingface.co/datasets/gsm8k): this dataset tests grade-school math ability, and is entirely solvable by correctly leveraging the 4 operators (add, subtract, multiply, divide).
 - We also picked questions from [GAIA](https://huggingface.co/papers/2311.12983), a very difficult benchmark for General AI Assistants.
 The questions in the original dataset can require many other different tools, such as a code interpreter or pdf reader: we hand-picked questions that do not require anything except search and calculator.

-Evaluation was performed with GPT4-as-a-judge using [the prompt format referenced here](https://github.com/A-Roucher/benchmark_agents/blob/master/prompts.py).
+Evaluation was performed with GPT4-as-a-judge using a prompt based on the [Prometheus prompt format](https://huggingface.co/kaist-ai/prometheus-13b-v1.0), giving results on the Likert Scale: see the exact prompt [here](https://github.com/A-Roucher/benchmark_agents/blob/master/scripts/prompts.py).

 ### Results

-OpenAI models were evaluated in their own function calling template with which they were fine-tuned.
+OpenAI models were evaluated in their own function calling template.
 For the open-source models, as per the standard LangChain ReAct prompt, we prompt them to output their function calls in this common format:

 ```json
 {